mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 ## Technology

-I decided to go with [d3.js](d3js.org), which you might recognize from the [New York Times](https://www.nytimes.com/interactive/2014/09/19/nyregion/stop-and-frisk-map.html).
+I decided to go with [d3.js](d3js.org), which you might recognize from the New York Times.

-d3 works by matching data to HTML elements, specifically SVGs.
+d3 matches data to SVGs.
 Elements are created dynamically from data and in response to user actions.
 You can also apply animations, giving your site a responsive feel.

 <img src="https://media3.giphy.com/media/BLX7DZmgkT31K/giphy.gif" />